 Most cases settle before ever reaching the trial phase, which means you’ll likely receive compensation in an expedited manner.
 Other claims involve asbestos trust funds, which were set up when asbestos manufacturing companies began filing for bankruptcy.
 To prevent these companies from avoiding future lawsuits from victims of their negligence, courts ordered them to establish trust funds.
 Claims against these funds usually result in quick payment to the victim.

 If you are a mesothelioma victim or the family member of a patient, you have plenty of options to pursue legal action against the liable parties.
-Finding the right representation can be challenging, but Mesothelioma Guide is available to connect you with experienced attorneys.
-We’ve spent more than a decade helping mesothelioma patients and want to do the same for you.
+Finding the right representation can be challenging, but Mesothelioma Guide is available to connect you with experienced mesothelioma lawyers.
+We’ve spent more than a decade helping patients and want to do the same for you.
 Fill out our free case evaluation form to begin the process of finding a mesothelioma lawyer.